TeaZea/Tribute-Page-FreeCodeCamp/README.md

-1# Tribute-Page-FreeCodeCamp
-basic code for the project
+Basic code for the project